-Tigtone is based on the original characters from the first independent short film in the series, called The Begun of Tigtone, which Andrew Koehler, Benjamin Martian, and Zack Wallenfang created as an introduction to the character and a way of funding a longer saga.
+‘Tigtone’ is based on the original characters from the first independent short film in the series, called ‘The Begun of Tigtone’, which Andrew Koehler, Benjamin Martian, and Zack Wallenfang created as an introduction to the character and a way of funding a longer saga.
 It released on YouTube way back in 2014 and employed crowdfunding in its creation.
-In 2018, the Tigtone pilot aired on Adult Swim and was finally accepted as a full series by the end of the year — created by Andrew Koehler and Benjamin Martian and produced by their own company, Babyhemyth Productions in association with Titmouse, Inc. and Williams Street.
+In 2018, the ‘Tigtone’ pilot aired on Adult Swim and was finally accepted as a full series by the end of the year — created by Andrew Koehler and Benjamin Martian.
+With season 1 having opened to good reviews, here is when season 2 will hit tv screens.

-Tigtone Cast: Who’s in it?
+Tigtone Season 2 Cast: Who Can be in it?

-Tigtone Plot: What is it about?
+Tigtone Season 2 Plot: What Can it be About?

 He usually teams up with someone, and often just leaves those partners – used, abused, and ground into the dust – just so our hero can finish the quest and get back to bragging in his journal.
 His bizarre quests range from something mundane like discovering where the bland chicken dinners came from in the royal banquet, all the way to helping vile villains destroy the beauty and ugly-fy their kingdom again.
 The only common factor across quests is that they are all violent, bloody, unpredictable, hilarious, and crazy.